Biology

 • Nostoc sphaericum: a cyanobacterium of the Nostoc genus that is highly appreciated in the gastronomy of several Latin American countries, where it is known as cushuro.
 It has a spherical shape, gelatinous consistency, and antioxidant and antiviral properties, which is why it is also of pharmacological interest.

 • Nostoc commune: an example of cosmopolitan cyanobacteria that usually grow in moist soils, mosses, or grasses found near puddles.
-In addition, said colonies have a gelatinous consistency, the reason why different types of cyanobacteria of the genus Nostoc are known commonly star jelly, spit of moon or troll's butter, among others.
+In addition, said colonies have a gelatinous consistency, the reason why different types of cyanobacteria of the genus Nostoc are known commonly as star jelly, spit of moon or troll's butter, among others.
+These cyanobacteria are noted for their resilience to desiccation and ability to rehydrate after periods of drought.

 • Synechococcus: an example of a unicellular cyanobacterium that is widely present in the marine environment.
 Its main pigment is chlorophyll.